-Tess smiled.
-She knew exactly how much a miracle cost – a dollar and eleven cents … plus the faith of a little child.
+Tess just smiled.
+She knew exactly how much miracles cost: a dollar and eleven cents … plus the faith of a little child.

-Kids are in our world to carry the magic and spread their magic powder on everyone around them – they do it effortlessly, they only need to believe.
+Kids are in our world to carry the magic and spread their magic powder on everyone around them.
+They do it effortlessly.
+They only need to believe in miracles.